BradleyCodeU/birdgame/README.md

    - Landscape or square image (not portrait orientation)

 4. Copy/paste the URL for a good image below the bird name.
-   The URL should begin with https://upload.wikimedia... etc.
+   The URL should begin with https://upload.wikimedia.org ...etc.

 xx American Crow
 https://upload.wikimedia.org/wikipedia/commons/f/fd/American_Crow_SanDiego_RWD.jpg